Table Of Content

-As we can see, over the years, credit unions have grown and evolved such that almost everyone is now eligible for membership through one form of connection or another.
+As we can see, over the years, credit unions have grown and evolved such that almost everyone is eligible for membership through one form of connection.

 Check out these ways to find out if you can become a member of a credit union:

 - Inquire with your human resources department at work.
 Your employer may have access to a credit union or may be able to sponsor you to join one.

 - Ask your family members (immediate and extended) if their employers provide their employees with access to a credit union.
 Many credit unions extend the membership privilege to family members – some of them even allow cousins to join.

 - Ask around from friends, neighbors, and acquaintances if they know of any community credit unions, either for your local community, county, or city.

 You can do your search by using the online search tools that CUNA provides or call your state credit union league.
 Joining usually starts by filling out and submitting an application form – usually online.